Summarize this article:

 There are many methods to check whether a given function is the identity function.
 Some methods are:

-In daily life, the identity function is applied wherever an input needs to be transferred exactly as it is, like a computer transferring data, calculating fixed prices in economics, and measuring unaltered signals in engineering and other technical fields.
+In daily life, the identity function is applied wherever an input needs to be transferred exactly as it is, such as a computer transferring data, calculating fixed prices in economics, and measuring unaltered signals in engineering and other technical fields.
 Some of the real-life applications of the identity function include:

 Mistakes are common when learning the identity function.
 Here are some of the mistakes and the ways to avoid them in the identity function.